Porter, Jokic too much as Nuggets roar past Spurs

 Jerami Grant added 22 points for Denver with Monte Morris hitting for 19 and PJ Dozier scoring 12 for the Nuggets.
 Rudy Gay paced San Antonio with 24 points.
 Derrick White added 23, Keldon Johnson scored 20, DeMar DeRozan poured in 18, and Patty Mills and Drew Eubanks scored 14 and 12 points, respectively.

-Denver led for the majority of the first quarter helped by an early 12-0 run before the Spurs rallied to tie the game with 12 straight points of their own.
+Denver led for the majority of the first quarter helped by an early 12-0 run before the Spurs rallied to tie the game thanks in part to a 10-0 run of their own.
 The Nuggets scored six of the period's final eight points and were up 32-28 after 12 minutes of play.
 The Spurs led 65-62 at halftime after back-to-back 3-pointers by Johnson and White at the end of the second quarter.
 Gay led San Antonio in the first half with 15 points off the bench with White adding 11 and Mills pumping in 10 points.

 --Field Level Media